 Spencer is a very small town located in the state of Indiana.
 With a population of 2,256 people and three constituent neighborhoods, Spencer is the 200th largest community in Indiana.
-Much of the housing stock in Spencer was built prior to World War II, making it one of the older and more historic towns in the country.
+Spencer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Spencer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spencer is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Spencer who work in sales jobs (9.48%), food service (9.29%), and management occupations (9.29%).

-Spencer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Spencer doesn't have a public transportation system that people use for their commute.

 The per capita income in Spencer in 2018 was $23,712, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $94,848 for a family of four.
 However, Spencer contains both very wealthy and poor people as well.